-Ombudsman Deborah Glass is investigating the three matters outlined below.
+Ombudsman Deborah Glass has announced investigations into the matters outlined below.

 When each investigation is finished, Ms Glass will table a report in the Victorian Parliament and publish her findings on this website.

 The Ombudsman has commenced an own motion investigation into the claims process followed by employers that self-insure their workers, and WorkSafe’s oversight of them.

 Following its two previous investigations into WorkSafe complex claims management ( & ), which looked at the claims management practices and oversight of agents, the Ombudsman has received complaints and submissions from injured workers highlighting concerns with self-insurer claims management.